MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 [!include [preview banner](../includes/preview-banner.md)]

 > [!WARNING]
-> Not all business functionality is fully supported in the public preview when workload scale units are used.
+> Not all warehouse management business functionality is fully supported for a warehouse running in a work load on a scale unit.
 Be sure to use only the processes that this topic explicitly describes as supported.

 ## Warehouse execution on scale units